-- g.
-RESULTS (DATA OR FINDINGS) Present the results of your research finding in logical order.
-Use graphs, tables, and/or other representations.
-Tables and graphs should be numbered separately and should include captions.
-Numbering will enable you to refer to them in the body of your paper quite easily.
-Explain in your paper the important features of each table, graph, etc. Report the results of statistical analyses of your data and the type of statistical tests used. - h.
-DISCUSSION AND CONCLUSIONS In this section, interpret your results.
-First, restate the hypotheses and explain how the data either supported or rejected the initial hypotheses.
-Discuss your research findings in relationship to what is already known about the research problem (reported in the introduction section).
-Draw conclusions based upon your research findings.
-The conclusions can include relevant, subjective observations or comments, but do state that these are speculation. - Acknowledge any limitations which affect the research results.
+DISCUSSION AND CONCLUSIONS (continued from previous page): Acknowledge any limitations that affect the research results.
 For example, what further experiments need to be performed?
 Statistical techniques used to manipulate the data may have limitations.
 Some of the treatment effect might have been caused by a random, uncontrolled, intervening variable.
-Again, acknowledge these limitations and other factors over which the researcher had no control, and state how these might have influenced the study outcomes. - i.
-LITERATURE CITED This is a list of citations for every article cited in your text.
+Again, acknowledge these limitations and other factors over which the researcher had no control, and state how these might have influenced the study outcomes.

+- i.
+REFERENCES OR LITERATURE CITED List citations for every article cited in your text.
 Endnotes are needed for all direct quotations and for all important statements of fact or opinion that are taken from written sources.
 Figures, dates, descriptions of situations, scientific data, opinion, representations and the like which are presented to advance the subject of the paper must have a stated source.
 Check with your teacher or other advisors if you need further assistance in the format for endnotes. - j.
-APPENDICES In some cases, you may wish to include large tables of raw data in your report.
-You should include such items in an appendix at the very end of your research report.
-Label and paginate your appendices.
+APPENDICES If necessary, you may include large tables of raw data in your report. please keep in mind that the introduction is far more valuable in the judging process than appendices of raw data.
+Label and paginate appendices.
 Appendices are included in total page count.
 Total page count may not exceed 20 pages.